PowerShell/ConsoleGuiTools/README.md

 ### Example 8: Use F7 as "Show Command History"

-Add [gui-cs/F7History](https://github.com/gui-cs/F7History) to your Powershell profile...
+Add [gui-cs/F7History](https://github.com/gui-cs/F7History) to your Powershell profile.

 Press `F7` to see the history for the current PowerShell instance